 Of course, the form that the rooster has taken has changed dramatically over the years, with a traditional representation of the bird on the current France jersey.
 Previously there had been a more modern interpretation of a symbol that has been an unofficial emblem of the French state for centuries and can be found sculpted into many buildings all over the country.

 The rooster recalls the Gallic origins of the nation, with the symbol initially adopted, linguists believe, owing to a pun on the Latin word for cockerel and the ancient state of Gaul.
 France’s enemies made this joke because of the supposed stubbornness and brazen pride of the people, but it was to be turned on its head as the French took the bird to their hearts as an icon of their nation.

 Regardless of the strange heritage, the rooster has great symbolic value as it signifies faith and light.
 The crowing of the cockerel each morning represents the triumph of light over darkness and good over evil.

 French sportsmen and women down the years have drawn inspiration from this emblem and as a result it is not only football that has claimed the symbol.
-The rugby team also displays the rooster on its badge, and when the National Olympic Committee of France withdrew the bird from use in its logo in 1997 they provoked outrage, with celebrated figures such as long-distance running great Alain Mimoum arguing that it was a change that attacked the values of the nation.
+The rugby team also boasts the rooster on its badge, and when the National Olympic Committee of France withdrew the bird from use in its logo in 1997 it was a move that provoked outrage, with celebrated figures such as long distance running great Alain Mimoum arguing that it was a change that attacked the values of the nation.

 The ‘coq’, however, continues to be a proud symbol of Didier Deschamps’ side, perhaps best displayed by super fan Clement d'Antibes (see main image), who carries his rooster Balthazar with him to matches.